REAL ID bill becomes the real deal

 A small coalition of legislators, primarily Republicans, have protested against the federal law by stating privacy concerns.
 The proposal signed by Greitens bans Social Security numbers from being stored in databases that can be accessed by state or federal governments.
 It also adds criminal penalties for misuse of driver’s information or unlawful distribution of data.

 The Missouri Legislature passed the measure during one of the final days of this year’s regular session.
-The bill becomes law immediately.
+The bill becomes law on August 28.
 It was sponsored by Kansas City Republicans, Rep. Kevin Corlew and Sen. Ryan Silvey.